SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Methodology

 \section{Methodology}

-We present \methodname, as illustrated in Fig.~\ref{fig:architecture}, to improve stroke lesion segmentation model generalization to unseen sites.
-To that end, we use U-net as the backbone and propose MAIN to dynamically standardize the input MR images into a site-unrelated style, minimizing the large intersite discrepancy.
-We leverage the site classifier with a gradient reversal layer to guide the learning of the encoder of the U-net and MAIN for site-invariant representation.
-In addition, we also introduce a simple, yet effective data augmentation technique inspired by the ``pseudosymmetry'' structure of the human brain, which can be embedded within \methodname to double the number of samples while halving memory consumption and making training much easier for locating lesions.
+We present \methodname to improve stroke lesion segmentation model generalization to unseen sites, as illustrated in Fig.~\ref{fig:architecture}.
+To that end, we use U-net as the backbone and implement MAIN and the site classifier with a gradient reversal layer for site-invariant representation.
+A simple yet effective data augmentation technique is also introduced.
 We now describe the key components in detail, followed by the detailed network architecture and the loss function.